SO-SO: Career

 In April 2019, he became popular because he was the first Japanese beatboxer to enter the top 4 in the loopstation category of the international competition Grand Beatbox Battle held in Poland in July.
 He also won the championship in the loopstation category of the Asian Beatbox Championship in Taiwan in the same year.
 In 2020, he formed the beatbox crew SARUKANI and duo group DOILii, with Nijiiro Samurai.
 He is also start working as a DJ in December 2020.

 In October 2021, he participated in international competition Grand Beatbox Battle held in Poland, and his won the championship in category Tag-team Loopstation with teammate, Rusy as SORRY and runner-up in Crew with SARUKANI.

 Styles

 SO-SO has a high voice that produces a unique sound from his mouth.
 While self-taught beatboxing from the video Reeps One and starting looping every day, he was inspired by various music, one of which was so heavily influenced by Canadian DJ REZZ that he was fascinated by bass music.
 After that, he studied electronic game music, musicals and others, so he created his voice with his own musical view.

-SO-SO is known to have a unique style in the way of fashion, colorful clothes, wearing glasses and haircut style like as anime character Nobita.
+SO-SO is known to have a unique style in the way of fashion, colorful clothes, wearing glasses and haircut style, resembling the anime character Nobita.